pawelzakieta97/ball-balancing-platform/README.md

 Detected pixel coordinates are converted into real-world coordinates.
 High frequency noise is filtered out by approximating some number of past samples with a polynomial.
 It is assumed, that the control systems output the desired acceleration of the ball.
-The acceleration is then converted into desired platform roll and pitch, and the correct servo angles are derived.
+The acceleration is then converted into desired platform roll and pitch, and the correct servo angles are derived using inversed kinematics.

 ![image](https://user-images.githubusercontent.com/28107745/213280525-8ed93693-fb0d-4d05-9288-54d33948a5b4.png)